MicrosoftDocs/azure-stack-docs/azure-stack/user/kubernetes-aks-engine-azure-monitor.md

 ms.lastreviewed: 3/19/2020

 # Intent: As an Azure Stack Hub user, I want to learn how to use Azure Monitor for containers on Azure Stack Hub.
-# Keyword: how to use Azure Monitor for containers Azure Stack Hub
+# Keyword: use Azure Monitor for containers Azure Stack Hub Azure Monitor Log Analytics

 ---